TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TopLevelObjects/Index.rst

          ->TSFE

    Description
-         Options for the TSFE front end object.
+         Options for the TSFE frontend object.

 .. container:: table-row